gitter-badger/crapi/README.md

 **CRAPI** (spelled "crap-i" - and hoping not to be such one despite its name) or **Common Range API** is a library meant to ease the development in various areas of Linux and Windows using one common API.
 The library aims to be a highly stable version of common programming structures and OS native functions &amp; tools with a dedicated mindset in:

 +  Portability in Windows
-+  Portabiliry in both OSes (Windows & Linux alike)
++  Portability in both OSes (Windows & Linux alike)
 +  Performance

 We aim to cover most common scenarios beyond the basic API mechanisms (i.e. building a multithreaded pipe server, Windows services/Linux daemon etc) that will be provided to you however not every scenario will be covered.
 Minimally, priority will be given to the foundation mechanisms so you may be able to build whatever you want (hopefully).